 The Anatomy of a Typical Storyboard

 - Title Section: This section presents basic details about the project and the slide.
-The project details could include the course name, module name and lesson name.
+The project details could include the course name, module name and topic.
 Apart from the project details, the frame/screen title and frame/screen number must also be specified here.
 Additional details like approximate seat time of the screen, type of frame and objective of the screen may also be given.

 - Visual Section: This section shows us how the screen will look.
 Graphics, video and onscreen text are placed here.
-If there is a lot of onscreen text, it may be a good idea to have it in a separate sub-section.
+If there is a lot of on-screen text, it may be a good idea to have it in a separate sub-section.
 This will make it easier when you want to edit and proofread the onscreen text.

 - Instructions Section: Instructions on how the visual, textual and audio elements are to be treated are mentioned in this section.
 The graphics or media team will be focusing on this section.

 - Interactivity and Navigation Section: As the name suggests, all the interaction that happens on the screen is given here.
-The branching and navigation that take place in the screen are listed in this section.
+The branching and navigation that take place on the screen are listed in this section.
 The programming or developer team will focus on this section.